rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#13-June-2020.md

 Welcome to the #13 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #12](/newsletters/2020-06-03-zk-rustups/).

-It was another month in 2020.
-Like previous months in 2020.
-A lot of us are mostly stuck inside still.
-Hacking away.
+It was another month in 2020, like previous months in 2020.
+Stuck inside, hacking away.

 We don't see a consistent blockchain Rust theme to highlight this month, but interesting new Rust crypto and blockchain projects continue to be launched.
 They are noted in the "Interesting Things" section.